kevin0216/coscup-2025/content/en/participate/sponsor.md

 :::info Attendee Participation

 If this is your first time sponsoring or attending COSCUP, you might want to familiarize yourself with the services and guidelines from the [attendee's perspective](./attendee.md).
-We also welcome you to visit the volunteer services desk at `TR-413-2` to learn more about COSCUP's values and ideas.
+We also welcome you to visit the Information Desk at `TR 2F` to learn more about COSCUP's values and ideas.

 :::